PacificBiosciences/apps-scripts/RepeatAnalysisTools/README.md

 # Description
 This repository contains instructions for processing and repeat analysis of sequence data generated with the PacBio No-Amp Targeted Sequencing Protocol with simplified double Cas9 cut.

+UPDATE: RepeatAnalysis Tools in this repository now use Python 3.

 Due to a reduction in CCS yield in the longest of expansion alleles using the latest CCS algorithm on default parameters, customers are recommended to follow these command-line instructions for maximum output.
 For customers interested in instructions for older versions of SMRT Analysis, please refer to previous instruction sets [here](https://github.com/PacificBiosciences/apps-scripts/blob/master/RepeatAnalysisTools/previous).

 Outputs from the analysis scripts include high-accuracy (>=QV20) CCS sequences for target regions so that users can easily analyze the results with other third party tools as necessary.